Happy0/ssb-chess/README.md

 ### Fields
 * root - the original game invite message key.
+* branch - the key of the previous move that the move is being made in response to.
+This is used to support ssb-ooo, which allows clients to request messages that are not visible in their follow graph.
+This helps clients observe the game, even if the user isn't close to one of the players in the follow graph.
 * ply - the move number
 * orig - the origin square
 * dest - the destination square